Louis Gedeon

-Louis Gedeon (1877-1950) was a United States Army private who received the Medal of Honor on February 4, 1900.
+Louis Gedeon (1878–1950) was a United States Army private who received the Medal of Honor on February 4, 1900.
 During the Philippine–American War.

 Gedeon joined the army from his birthplace in February 1899.
 He later obtained the rank of sergeant.

+In later life, Gedeon lived in the Scott Building at the U.S. Soldiers Home.
+After his death in Washington, D.C. at the age of 72 in 1950, he was interred at the United States Soldiers' and Airmen's Home National Cemetery.

 Medal of Honor citation

 Rank and Organization: Private, Company G, 19th U.S. Infantry.
 Place and Date: At Mount Amia, Cebu, Philippine Islands, February 4, 1900.
 Entered Service At: Pittsburgh, Pa.
 Birth: Pittsburgh, Pa.
 Date of Issue: March 10, 1902.